ukohae/kubernetes/README.md

-kubectl get po -n nameSpace  # get pods in specific nameSpace kubectl describe svc kube-dns -n kube-system  #  decribe the service kube-dns in nameSpace `kube-system` kubectl exec -it podName -- sh   # enter a pod
+kubectl get po -n nameSpace  # get pods in specific nameSpace kubectl describe svc kube-dns -n kube-system  #  decribe the service kube-dns in nameSpace `kube-system` kubectl exec -it podName -- sh   # enter a pod kubectl logs podName  # only on pods kubectl logs -f podName # this will follow the logs
 ```

 ## Troubleshooting